The Thirty-Year Problem

 Something has genuinely changed.

-The technology that powers tools like ChatGPT can be pointed at your firm's own data.
-Your documents, emails, matter history, memos.
-All of it can become searchable in a new way.
-Not just keyword searchable.
-Meaning searchable.
+The technology behind tools like ChatGPT can be applied to your company's data.
+Your documents, emails, matter history, memos—all of it can become searchable in a new way.
+Not just keyword searchable, but meaning searchable.

-The technical term is RAG (Retrieval-Augmented Generation).
-But forget the acronym.
-Here's what it actually means:
+The technical term is RAG (Retrieval-Augmented Generation), but forget the acronym.
+Here's what it really means:

-You can ask questions in plain English and get answers synthesized from your firm's actual knowledge.
+You can ask questions in plain English and receive answers based on your firm's actual knowledge.
 "What's our history with Acme Corp?"
 "How have we typically structured earnouts in manufacturing deals?"
 "What arguments worked when opposing counsel was Morrison & Associates?"

-The system pulls from relevant documents, emails, and matter records.
-It synthesizes an answer.
-It shows you the sources so you can verify.
+The system retrieves relevant documents, emails, and matter records.
+It then synthesizes an answer.
+It displays the sources so you can verify them.

 This isn't magic.
-It's not going to replace your attorneys.
-But it can capture institutional memory in a way that was impossible five years ago.
+It won't replace your attorneys, but it can preserve institutional memory in a way that was impossible five years ago.

 The senior partner who's retiring?
-Their thirty years of email, their documents, their matter history.
+Their thirty years of emails, documents, and matter history.
 It can become searchable institutional knowledge instead of a box in the basement.

 Three Steps to Start Capturing Knowledge Before It Leaves